 Many of our clubs are teacher-sponsored, but student-run.
 Please see below to read about the many options for current clubs at our school.
 If you're interested in or need more information on a club please speak to the listed advisor(s).
 If you have an idea for a club you want to start, please speak with administration for an application to start a new club at NDA!

-Description: Chess Club provides a student with the opportunity to grow as chess players.
+Chess Club provides a student with the opportunity to grow as chess players.
 Students will learn problem solving skills and patience.
-Our club welcomes all who are interested in playing Chess.
+Our club welcomes all who are interested in playing Chess or other board games.

 Advisor: Ms. Fox and Mr. Kayler

 The Deep Space club is focused on data analytics.
 The club uses weather stations connected to either weather balloons or rocketry in order to collect various data at different altitudes.
 Students can then analyze that data for meaning, mistakes and anomalies.
 All equipment used in the club is made in-house, so students get hands-on practice at soldering, wiring, CAD design and 3-D printing.
 This is all in preparation for analyzing data that will be sent from a deep space mission flat-sat being launched from NASA's Artemis 1 rocket which is scheduled to launch in November 2021.
 Data to be collected from this mission includes: plasma detection, electron flux, particle detection, infra-red detection, magnetic field detection and temperature.